 The Ideal B2B Sales Discovery Process

-For this article, we are not diving into specific sales methodologies like Challenger, GAP, Miller Heiman, Sandler, SPIN.
+For this article, we are not diving into specific sales methodologies like Challenger, GAP, Miller Heiman, and SPIN.

 - What business challenges is the prospect trying to solve?

-- Confirm that your offerings are able to help the prospect solve these challenges.
+- Confirm that your offerings can help the prospect solve these challenges.

 - Identify stakeholders such as the budget holder, final decision maker, and others involved in the buying decision.